-Again, this way of referencing simpsets makes you independent from additions of lemmas to the simpset by the user that potentially cause loops.
+Again, this way of referencing simpsets makes you independent from additions of lemmas to the simpset by the user that can potentially cause loops in your code.

-On the ML-level of Isabelle, you often have to work with qualified names; these are strings with some additional information, such as positional information and qualifiers.
-Such bindings can be generated with the antiquotation @{binding ...}.
+On the ML-level of Isabelle, you often have to work with qualified names.
+These are strings with some additional information, such as positional information and qualifiers.
+Such qualified names can be generated with the antiquotation @{binding ...}.
+For example